JPvRiel/wef-reference/README.md

   - Some of the technologies referenced in queries were not deployed on the sample system and could result in incomplete event enumeration or nullified metadata lookups for some queries.
   - The current sample of metadata was extracted from a Windows 10 1909 system.
   - It's preferable to run the PowerShell event provider and metadata script on the target environment and regenerate the metadata.
+  - Regratably, I only located the [Windows-Event-Log-Messages](https://github.com/nsacyber/Windows-Event-Log-Messages) resource after writing my own simple metadata extract process.
+    - `WELM` it's likely a superior way to extract the event metadata.
 - Each subscription source core reference directory is hardcoded in the script and adding more sources requires modifying the script.
 This could be parameterised in future.

+### Future work

+Obviously it'd be nice to see this extended with other published guidance / query / subscription examples.
+In addition to that, the following cross-referencing would be good:

+- Refactor `compare_wef` to make use of `WELM`, as per [Windows-Event-Log-Messages](https://github.com/nsacyber/Windows-Event-Log-Messages), instead of own custom solution in `Windows Event Metadata`.
+- [Appendix L: Events to Monitor](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/appendix-l--events-to-monitor) is not yet compared
+  - But it was not published as a Query List/subscription...
+  - It adds a "Potential Criticality" rating for events.
+- Search for a usable data reference source (ie. CSV or JSON) that allows mapping event IDs to specific windows audit policy settings and cross-reference that.
+- Search for a reference related to advanced object access auditing.
+  - Specifically find extended guidance on which objects (e.g. file, registry) should have System ACLs (SACLs) set.
+  - Object access auditing is either very noisy (global/basic), or requires onerous work creating System ACLs to set auditing per object/container (advanced).

 ## Observations